DerfJagged/360wiki/README.md

-## 360Wiki, a project to compile together information about the Xbox 360 and relevant information.
+## 360Wiki, a project to compile together information about the Xbox 360 and relevant hardware, software, theory, etc.

 If you want to go to the wiki index page, [click here](https://360.consolemods.org/).